Genymobile/gnirehtet/README.md

 [IPv6]: https://en.wikipedia.org/wiki/IPv6

+## Flavors

+Two implementations of _Gnirehtet_ are available:
+ - one in **Java**;
+ - one in **Rust**.

+### Which one to choose?

+Use the **Rust** implementation.
+The native binary consumes less CPU and memory, and does not require a _Java_ runtime environment.

+The relay server of _Gnirehtet_ was initially only implemented in Java.
+As a benefit, the same "binary" runs on every platform having _Java 8_ runtime installed.
+It is still maintained to provide a working alternative in case of problems with the Rust version.

 ## Requirements

 The Android application requires at least API 21 (Android 5.0).

-_Java 8_ is required on your computer.
+For the _Java_ version only, _Java 8_ is required on your computer.
 On Debian-based distros, install the package `openjdk-8-jre`.

 You need a recent version of [adb] (where `adb reverse` is implemented, it works with 1.0.36).
 On Debian-based distros, check for `android-tools-adb` or